Dayn9/dayn9.github.io/_posts/projects/2018-02-02-stealth-cooking.markdown

 [Ludum Dare 41](https://ldjam.com/events/ludum-dare/41/stealth-cooking)

-**Visual sound output** system created inin C# to display sounds based on volume to accurately convey the impact of making certian noises
+**Visual sound output** system created in C# to display sounds based on volume to accurately convey the impact of making certain noises

 **Recorded and Edited SFX** with Audacity to create immersive environment